runnerty/runnerty/docs/process.md

 }
 ```

-With the ```id``` field we are indicating the executor that we are going to be used.
+With the ```id``` field we are indicating the executor that we are going tov use.
 The rest of the fields are params for the executor.
 Know more about the executors and their usage in [executors] doc.
-Yo can also chekc the [conf] documentatio to know how to configure them.
+Yo can also chekc the [conf] documentation to know how to configure them.

 ### events

-With the events property Runnerty can access to the differnts states of the process: ```"on_start", "on_fail", "on_retry" and "on_end"```.
+With the events property Runnerty can access to the differnt states of the process: ```"on_start", "on_fail", "on_retry" and "on_end"```.

 In this events we can notify anything on a state of the process using a notificator. know mor about [notificators].

-This is an example of the events of a process using the Telegam notificator to notify the different states of the process to a Telegram's chat:
+This is an example of the events of a process using the Telegram notificator to notify the different states of the process to a Telegram chat:

 ```json
 {